 Most of the platforms provide a highly usable interface with a picture of the presenter along with the slides being presented.
 The platforms also allow a variety of interactivity including questions, chat-box, online polls and surveys.
 The type of presentations supported is also extensive and videos can also now be used as part of presentations.

 The next step is to confirm your location and venue details.
-If you were planning to run a large-scale event in a conference centre, it might be better to switch to a smaller location which will enable you to setup a more controlled and intimate setting for the broadcast.
+If you were planning to run a large scale event in a conference centre, it might be better to switch to a smaller location which will enable you to set up a more controlled and intimate setting for the broadcast.

 Consideration needs to be given to the number of speakers and the type of event – is it a single speaker(s) presenting or is there a panel of people onstage at the same time?
-Panels can be easily arranged in small meeting rooms and a smaller location means its easier to light and provide better audio pick-up.
+Panels can be easily arranged in small meeting rooms and a smaller location means it is easier to light and provide better audio pick-up.

 Part of the venue selection will then come down to the AV that is being provided and if you need to now use your own and associated lighting.
-For most webinars and live streaming over the web these need not be broadcast quality, and simple mics and digital cameras will suffice.
+For most webinars and live streaming over the web, these need not be broadcast quality, and simple mics and digital cameras will suffice.

 Features & Capabilities

 Whereas you don’t get the same ‘live’ effect that you would at a normal event, webinars do still provide the opportunity to engage attendees.
 Most webinar platforms have the capability to ask questions by allowing attendees to type them in, and these are then sent to the administrator/facilitator.
-This has the added advantage that no-on else gets to see them, so from experience you tend to get much higher levels of engagement as people aren’t afraid of asking a stupid question.
+This has the added advantage that no-one else gets to see them, so from experience, you tend to get much higher levels of engagement as people aren’t afraid of asking a stupid question.